 “The on-line course is an effective training tool for hospitals that wish to improve nursing staff’s ability to prevent, assess, and appropriately intervene in incidents of violence in the workplace.”

 The course is available on the NIOSH website.
+It is explained in detail on the YouTube video Workplace Violence Prevention for Nurses Training.
 Please help us get the word out about this training and provide us with contact information for any organizations that you feel we should reach out to regarding the course.
 For more information about NIOSH’s research and recommendations on workplace violence, visit http://www.cdc.gov/niosh/topics/violence/.